Welcome to BikeSafe!

 try the BikeSafe Parks Curriculum.

-The three hour on-bike curriculum is intended to be used in parks and camps.
+Our on-bike curriculum is designed for parks and camps.

-All schools and parks must submit an online Curriculum Completion Form after implementing the curriculum.
+All schools and parks must submit an online completion form after implementing the BikeSafe Mini Unit.

 Our social marketing manager comes to us today with a story about his love for bicycles – and how it has led to three new members of the BikeSafe fleet!